sapegin/washingcode-book/manuscript/100_Code_style.md

 expect(test({allIngredients: [1]})).toBe(undefined);
 -->

 Now the `return` statement is more noticeable: it has its own line, braces create extra negative space around it, and, most important, it has a familiar shape of an `if` statement.
-Without braces, it looks like any other line:
+Without braces, it looks like any other line (see the illustration).

 ![Shapes of if conditions without and with braces](images/if-shapes.svg)